Update on Referrals – September 2025

 • People who are on the SMI register

-• Ongoing severe/complex mental health issues
+• People with ongoing severe/complex mental health issues

 • Redirected referrals from secondary care services